-A liability is current when:
+A hability is current when

-- It is expected to be settled in the normal operating cycle. - It is held primarily for the purpose of trading. - It is due to be settled within twelve months after the reporting period. or, - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
+- It is expected to be settled in the normal operating cycle - It is held primarily for the purpose of trading. - It is due to be settled within twelve months after the reporting period. of. - There is no unconditional right to defer the settlement of the liability for at least tweive months after the reporting period.